World Chess Championship 2024: Aftermath

 Per regulation, Gukesh won $1,350,000 while Ding took home $1,150,000.
 Despite winning the match, Gukesh lost 6.2 Elo rating points and remained fifth on the FIDE rating list, while Ding gained 6.2 points and moved to seventeenth.

 Gukesh paid tribute to his opponent after the match, commending Ding for defending several very difficult positions in the match:

 In the games where he was almost going to give up, where the position was completely losing for him, he kept finding resources, he kept fighting, and then once I took the lead he played an amazing game to fight back.… Any normal human being would have just given up at that point, but then he came the next day and he played a great game.
 He completely destroyed me that game, and it was really inspiring to see that despite how the odds are against him, he kept fighting.
 He kept coming to the board and giving it his all.
 He’s a real inspiration for me!

 Gukesh acknowledged that although he had become world champion, he is not the best player in the world, which is still Magnus Carlsen; (Note: Carlsen had declined to defend his title in 2023) however, this only motivates him to try to catch Carlsen.
 For his part, Carlsen acknowledged that Gukesh has time and room to improve, and might even be the one to knock him off the top spot.
 Gukesh's win turned him into an instant celebrity in his home country of India, with a massive crowd greeting him on his return.

 For Ding, the match exceeded expectations because he played strong chess following a period of poor form.
 Ding's second Richárd Rapport even opined that Ding had overall played better than his opponent, saying Ding "completely outplayed" Gukesh in both his wins.
 Chess.com's post-match analysis stated that whilst Ding had advantageous positions in all three of his losses, his apparent lack of self-belief and underestimation of his position meant he was unable to press home the advantage.
 Ding said after the match that he would continue to play chess, albeit with more focus on rapid and blitz.
-He was non-committal about fighting for another shot at the World Championship: there is no automatic berth for the loser of the match in the next Candidates Tournament, so he has to play in the World Cup or the FIDE circuit, which could require too many tournaments.
+He was non-committal about fighting for another shot at the World Championship: there was no automatic berth for the loser of the match in the Candidates Tournament 2026, so he would have had to play in the World Cup or the FIDE circuit, which could require too many tournaments.
+The next world championship will be held in 2026.